-If one or more of these apply to your nonprofit, see our guide on methods to close a nonprofit organization or contact our office to schedule an initial consultation with one of our attorneys about your specific circumstance.
+If one or more of these apply to your nonprofit, see our guide on methods to close a nonprofit organization or contact our office to schedule an initial consultation about your specific circumstance.
 Dissolving a nonprofit is a difficult process, but Charitable Allies is here to ensure that the process is as painless as possible.

 Leave a legacy you are proud of by closing your organization at the right time with integrity and dignity.